matheusportela/matheusportela.github.io/_posts/2016-07-07-day-16-combinatorial-explosion.md

 Now we understand what Enigma represents.
 Even if we consider that a modern computer could make one configuration guess in 1 microsecond, which is very optimistic (not taking GPUs into account), it would take more than 4 years to try all possible configurations!
 When comparing with older substitution and polyalphabetic ciphers, Enigma is orders and orders and orders of magnitude better.

-This mathematical development is based on the following video, where Dr. James Grime provides a beautiful and didactic mathematical proof.
+This mathematical development is based on [this video](https://www.youtube.com/watch?v=G2_Q9FoD-oQ), where Dr. James Grime provides a beautiful and didactic mathematical proof.
 I strongly recommend everyone to watch it.

-<center><iframe width="560" height="315" src="https://www.youtube.com/embed/G2_Q9FoD-oQ" frameborder="0" allowfullscreen></iframe></center>

 That's it for today, folks.